 - Plant tender plants like geraniums, fuchsias, begonias and impatiens.

-- Plant dahlia and gladiolus tubers mid-month.
+- Plant dahlia and gladiolus tubers mid-month if you didn't last month.

 - Deadhead early blooming flowers and shrubs like lilacs, azaleas, rhododendrons and spring blooming bulbs.
 Prune shrubs that need it after bloom.